Hotels Around Clear Spring

 - You'll see them all nicely laid out, located on the map, with prices and everything.

 - Then you can click on one to get to their contact info or website.

 I think this is better than relying on Clear Spring Studio to keep this information up to date.
-It is also better than working through Priceline type sites because you immediately have a full map of the city and can see where hotels are situated in relation to places you may want to visit.
+But here you are anyway.
 Lastly, if you contact the hotels directly you will have far less difficulty if you change or cancel your booking for any reason.

 - Various weekend home rentals are available, some very close to the studio.
 Check with (Google Maps or) the various online companies including Austin’s own HomeAway.Com and specify our location (605 Copeland St. 78704); there may be rentals very close by.